|Learn how to encourage responsible building and improve the quality of housing for all.|

 - Accessible to residents, particularly seniors and people with disabilities.

 - In appropriate areas.
 Affordable housing shouldn’t automatically be built in the least desirable areas of a city or community: the only residential building in an industrial area, for instance, or located next to a factory that belches toxic smoke into the air.
-It shouldn’t be located across the street from the dump, or in a neighborhood that boasts drug dealers and drive-by shootings on every corner.
+It shouldn’t be located across the street from the dump, or in a neighborhood where drug dealers and drive-by shootings are common.

-- In reasonable reach of shopping, public transportation, recreation, and health and human services.
+- With access to shopping, public transportation, recreation, and health and human services.
 In cities, basic shopping should be in walking distance.

 The U.S. Department of Housing and Urban Development (HUD) offers principles of affordable housing design on the web.
 (While these are aimed at affordable housing, they are, in fact, appropriate for housing at any level.)